Foot safari walk through

 Sea Lion Beach

-Watch the two female sea lions demonstrate their natural swimming talents, enjoy feeding and see them relaxing in and out of the water.
+Watch the three female sea lions demonstrate their natural swimming talents, enjoy feeding and see them relaxing in and out of the water.

 land of lemurs